-The claims ratio is a measure of the syndicate's claims experience and represents the ratio of net insurance claims to net earned premium.
-The 2024 claims ratio for syndicate 4321 was 51% (2023: 66%).
-This improvement can be attributed to positive claims development on the syndicates existing book of risks.
+The claims ratio is a measure of the syndicate's claims experience and represents the ratio of its net insurance claims to net earned premium.
+The 2024 claims ratio for Syndicate 5623 decreased to 54% (2023: 57%).
+This is driven by prior year releases, offset by catastrophe events which occurred throughout the year, the most notable being Hurricane Helene.